stevelorenz/comnetsemu/README.md

     by ComNetsEmu as an lightweight emulation for nested-virtualization.
 The Docker host with internal Docker containers deployed is used to **mimic** an actual physical host that runs Docker containers.

+-   A collection of application examples for "Computing In Communication Networks" with sample codes and detailed documentation.
+All examples can be easily reproduced and extended.

 ### Installation

 **Supported/Tested distributions**: